 Various issues, including kidney damage, can lead to high creatinine levels.

-Some ways to avoid high levels include:
+Some ways to lower high creatinine levels include:

-- avoiding some types of intense exercise
+- limiting intense exercise

 If high creatinine levels result from a kidney problem, the doctor will recommend a treatment plan.